morganthomas/winning-arguments/winning-arguments.md

 Essentially any rule can be written in the form of a statement (possibly a very long one).
 The statement of a rule says what is true in the context of the rule if the rule is followed.
 When what the rule says isn't true, we say the rule has been broken.

 When somebody states a rule, there are two broad senses in which the rule can be meant.
 The rule can be meant as a descriptive rule, stating that empirically, the statement of the rule holds true.
 The laws of Newtonian physics are rules of this type.
-A rule can also be meant as a descriptive rule, stating that people should choose to follow the rule.
+A rule can also be meant as a prescriptive rule, stating that people should choose to follow the rule.
 Legal laws are rules of this type.

 TODO